mttschltz/kittythinks/content/the-automatic-customer-by-john-warrillow-part-ii.md

 _What_: A platform for people-interaction.
 The more subscribe, the more better the value. (e.g. WhatsApp)

-_For Whom_: Those able to offer an unusually great experience, compelling people to join.
+_For Whom_: Those able to offer an unusually great experience, compelling people to join and have either a lot of capital or are good at raising it.

-_How_: Focus on limited resources on aa small,
+_How_: Focus on limited resources on a small, tightly defined group of early-adopting customers.

 _Best Customer_: Tech-savvy, sociable customers.

-_Extra_:
+_Extra_: The high cost of initial implementation shields one from competitors, but the expectations of the tech-savvy are high and can flip quickly.